-Together with Acessa Health Inc., the White Dress Project has launched the Goodbye Fibroids initiative to unite women, doctors and political leaders in order to raise awareness of and improve care for women living with fibroids.
+The White Dress Project, one of our favorite organizations, is also joining the fight.
+They’ve partnered with Acessa Health Inc. on the Goodbye Fibroids initiative.
+It’s goal?
+To unite women, doctors and political leaders in raising awareness of and improving care for women living with fibroids.

-Recently, the two groups made a presentation at the Congressional Black Caucus’ Annual Legislative Conference to discuss how women of different races are not receiving the same quality of fibroid care.
-As Acessa Health CEO Kim Rodriguez pointed out, “Unfortunately, there is a well-established racial barrier to women receiving less invasive alternatives to hysterectomy.”
-In other words, though black women have a much higher risk of developing these non-cancerous uterine tumors, they are much less likely to receive information about the full range of fibroid treatment options, including minimally invasive procedures like Uterine Fibroid Embolization.
+In other words, black women have a much higher risk of developing fibroids.
+But they are much less likely to receive information about the full range of fibroid treatment options.
+Especially about minimally invasive procedures like Uterine Fibroid Embolization.

-As interventional radiologists in Houston, we could not agree more.
-We applaud the Goodbye Fibroids movement, and have ourselves been promoting #FibroidFix, a campaign to make all women aware of all the available treatment options for fibroids.
-Particularly the ones that will preserve their fertility and minimize the risk of surgical complications.
+To help that cause, we promote #FibroidFix.
+This is a campaign to make all women aware of all the available treatment options for fibroids.
+Particularly the ones that preserve their fertility and minimize the risk of surgical complications.
 Will you join us in spreading the word?